top of page

 CLASSWORK [in Classwork category

-Classwork grades for this class are mainly Participation Grades but also include Folder Checks and Forms.
+Classwork grades for this class are mainly weekly Participation Grades but also include folder checks, forms, and afterschool rehearsals.

 Participation Grades will be given once a week on Fridays (regardless of A or B days)